Updated July 2023

 Should I lower my prices in the shoulder season?

 It’s all about supply and demand.
 The shoulder season – particularly the fall – offers many advantages for vacationers: warm days, cool nights, no humidity, no crowds, and seasonal restaurants that are still open.
 However, fewer families are able to take vacations at that time.
 As a result, the inventory of available homes goes way up as the demand goes down.

 Consider the size of your home.
 Smaller homes tend to rent more successfully in the shoulder season, while larger homes (4+ bedrooms) are more difficult to rent.

 If you want to fill more weeks during the shoulder season, you’ll want to offer attractive rates.
 You might need to adjust your rates by as much as half of your high season weekly rate.
 Also, consider a shorter minimum stay and increasing your daily rate to make renting for a shorter stay worth your while.
 This is particularly the case for larger homes, which are in less demand for a full week.

 Am I comfortable with my pricing and booking process?

-Occasionally I’ll mention to a homeowner that I think their prices are low.
-Some respond that they are more comfortable with their prices where they are – they book early, few vacationers ask about a discount, and they get a lot of repeat renters (the best kind of renter!).
-Other homeowners are okay with more aggressive pricing, especially in the early booking season, even if it means they end up negotiating from time to time and even lowering the price as the rental season nears.
-My advice is to find your own comfort zone and stick with it.
+Occasionally I’ll mention to an owner that I think their prices are low.
+Some respond that they are comfortable with their prices where they are because they book early, few vacationers ask about a discount, and they get a lot of repeat renters (the best kind)!
+Other owners utilize a more aggressive pricing model, especially in the early booking season.
+They are perfectly fine with negotiating their higher rate with prospective guests and then modifying their rate as the rental season nears.
+My advice is to decide what your own comfort zone is and stick with it.